mathyingulu1/MathyBooksStore/MathyBooksStore/README.txt

 11:44 run: Install-Package Microsoft.EntityFrameworkCore.SqlServer
 -version 5.0.11 MathysBooks.DataAccess, successfully installed.
-11:47 next I'm gonna Delete the migratiosn folder in the data folder
+11:47 next I'm gonna Delete the migratiosn folder in the data folder 11:56 Install NuGet Packages: Identity.EntityFrameworkCore 11:57 In the PMC run the command: Install-Package Microsoft.AspNetCore.Identity.EntityFrameworkCore -version 5.0.2 MathysBooks.DataAccess
+12:00 In the ApplicationDbContext.cs file in Data folder I just modify the namespace to reflect the Project 12:05 Next, delete default Class1.cs file in all 3 projects 12:07 Build the Project
+12:11 now im gonna move the models folder in to MathysBooks.Models and delete the original 12:19 Modify views-shared-Error.cshtml file but I have no idea of what I should modify exactly 12:23 Im just going to move on the next part, adding the project reference in the first project MathyBooksStore and select MathysBooks.DataAccess and MathyBooks.Models